lomar92/aws-vault-demo-deployment/README.md

-# Vault Demo Deployment in AWS with Terraform Cloud
+# Vault Demo Deployment in AWS with HCP Terraform

 This repository provides a Terraform configuration to deploy a **3-node** or **6-node** Vault Enterprise cluster on AWS, configured with **Integrated Storage (Raft)** and **AWS KMS Auto Unseal**.